7th International Day of Yoga 2021: Check what's new in this year

 - Some scholars believed yoga incorporated elements from the Stone Age.
 As in the Stone Age, Shamanism was prevalent and is a healing practice connected to nature.
 Yoga is not derived from Shamanism but the two have similar features.

-- Yoga is originated in India and is the oldest physical disciplines.
+- Yoga is originated in India and is the oldest physical discipline.
 Yoga is over 5000 years old.

 - Light on Yoga: Yoga Dipika is an English bestselling book written by B.K.S Iyengar.